joaberch/goSearch/README.md

 ```
 git clone https://github.com/joaberch/Go-LocalSearchEngine.git
 ```
-2. Start the setup batch with admin right, in case you don't want to or can't you can manually :
+2. Start the setup batch with admin right, in case you don't want to or can't you can manually :<br>
 2.1  Build the project
 ```
 go build